 Blacklisted countries must improve their legal and regulatory frameworks to ensure compliance with the FATF’s recommendations for combating money laundering and terrorist financing.
 The countries should adequately criminalise ML, FT and PF activities.

-Blacklisted countries must establish an effective monitoring system and customer due diligence regime enabling their businesses to detect money laundering and terrorist financing activities.
+Blacklisted countries must establish an effective monitoring system and customer due diligence regime enabling their businesses to detect money laundering and terrorist financing risks, often supported by reliable AML Software to strengthen these controls in practice.

-Blacklisted countries must ensure that law enforcement agencies like judiciary, tribunals and police are equipped with the necessary resources, training, and tools to effectively investigate and prosecute cases related to money laundering and terrorist financing.
+Blacklisted countries must ensure that law enforcement agencies like judiciary, tribunals and police are equipped with the necessary resources, training, and AML Softwares and tools to effectively investigate and prosecute cases related to money laundering and terrorist financing.

 The FATF recommends financial sanctions to comply with the resolutions of the United Nations Security Council (UNSC).
 The UNSC regulations require member states to freeze the funds and assets of the listed individuals and groups and ensure that no further funds or assets are made available to them in the future.